publiccodenet/process-code/_phases/08-bid-evaluation.md

 Because you introduced multiple types of criteria into the RFP, you can evaluate proposals based on quality in addition to price.

-* Does the vendor align with municipal objectives such as economic development (e.g. by hiring locally)?
+* Does the vendor align with municipal objectives such as economic development (for example by hiring locally)?
 * Does the city maintain ownership and control of data?
 * What is the long-term monetization model for the software?